 COSMIC user environment develops new panel written in Rust

-• The automatic optimization service System76 Scheduler 2.0 has been published, which dynamically configures the parameters of the CFS (Completely Fair Scheduler) task scheduler and changes the priorities of process execution to reduce latency and ensure maximum performance of the process associated with the active window that the user is currently working with.
-The new version integrates with the Pipewire media server to increase the priority of processes that display multimedia content; a transition to a new format of configuration files has been made, in which you can define your own rules and control the use of various optimization modes; the ability to apply settings based on the state of cgroups and parent processes; approximately 75% reduction in resource consumption in the main Scheduler process.
+• System76 Scheduler 2.0, an automatic optimization service, has been released.
+It dynamically adjusts the CFS (Completely Fair Scheduler) task scheduler parameters and changes process execution priorities to reduce latency and ensure maximum performance for the process associated with the active window the user is currently working with.
+The new version features integration with multimedia. server Pipewire to increase the priority of processes that output multimedia content; transition to a new configuration file format, in which you can define your own rules and control the application of various optimization modes; the ability to apply settings based on the state of cgroups and parent processes is provided; resource consumption in the main Scheduler process has been reduced by approximately 75%.

 • An implementation of the configurator prepared using the new widget library is available.
 The first version of the configurator offers settings for the panel, keyboard, and desktop wallpaper.
 In the future, the number of pages with settings will be increased.
 The configurator has a modular architecture that allows you to easily connect additional pages with settings.